Milène Guermont: Career

-Milène Guermont has diplomas in both art and engineering.

-To materialize her ideas, she has developed several innovations, some patented.
+Milène Guermont has diplomas in art and engineering.
+To materialize her ideas, she has made several innovations, some patented.

-The artist creates "Polysensual Concrete" to make sculptures that interact (sound, light, vibration) when you touch them.
+Guermont created "Polysensual Concrete" to make sculptures that interact (with sound, light, vibration) when you touch them.

-The first interactive concrete sculpture is untitled TIDE-MATRIX and looks like a table; it is shown at VIA in 2007.
-The second one is untitled MUR OCEANE, has the shape of a wall, and is laureate to the competition MATIERE GRISE and shown at Maison Object.
-The third one is entitled BARREL and looks like a barrel that emits sounds and light when you pet it; this artwork is a finalist in the international competition of sculptures organized by Noilly Prat and is shown at ART PARIS ARTFAIR at the Grand Palais.

-Her first solo show is entitled CONCRETE LANDSCAPES and occurs in 2008 at the Town Hall of the 8th arrondissement of Paris.
-The same year she does FIRST STEP on a bridge designed by Rudy Ricciotti at Saint Guillem-le-Désert (France), she uses her patented technique of Colored Engraving, and she creates MON AMOUR for Art Basel Miami (USA) at Galerie Bertin Toublanc that consists of one thousand concrete blocks and 3 balls of her Polysensual Concrete.
+In 2008, her first solo exhibition, Concrete Landscapes, was held at the town hall of the 8th arrondissement of Paris.
+In the same year, she produced First Step on a bridge designed by Rudy Ricciotti in Saint-Guilhem-le-Désert, using her patented Colored Engraving technique.
+Also in 2008, she created Mon Amour for Art Basel Miami Beach, which was presented by Galerie Bertin-Toublanc.
+The installation consisted of one thousand concrete blocks and three elements made from her Polysensual Concrete material.

-In 2009, her work is shown at the New Art Center of New York City (USA) and at the Art Center of Salt Lake City (USA).
+In 2009, her work was exhibited at the New Art Center in New York City and at the Art Center in Salt Lake City.

-In 2011, she does her first sculpture integrated into architecture: M.D.R. for the school of Sainte Marie de Neuilly (France).
-To make this piece, Guermont used three techniques: Craters Concrete, Colored Engraving on Concrete and Polysensual Concrete.
+In 2011, she completed her first sculpture integrated into architecture, M.D.R., for Sainte-Marie de Neuilly.
+The work combined three techniques: Cratered Concrete, Colored Engraving on Concrete, and Polysensual Concrete.

-Her first solo show is entitled SENSITIVE MEMORIES and happens in 2012 at the National Archives of France, it is the first time that contemporary artworks invest different rooms of the Hotel de Soubise.
+Her exhibition titled SENSITIVE MEMORIES took place in 2012 at the National Archives of France, it was the first time that contemporary artworks had occupied different rooms of the Hôtel de Soubise.

-Milène Guermont continues her work on the tactility and experience of touch to bigger scales.
-She creates public artworks from a few grams to several tons that respond to their environments, like INSTANTS (installed since June 2014 on Utah Beach) in the Atlantic Wall; PHARES, imagined as a dialogue with the Luxor Obelisk (installed from October 2015 until April 2016 on Place de la Concorde, Paris); or A BEAT on the Eiffel Tower in February 2016.
+Guermont continued her work on the experience of touch at a larger scale.
+She created public artworks weighing from a few grams to several tons that respond to their environments, such as INSTANTS (installed since June 2014 on Utah Beach) on the Atlantic Wall; PHARES, was imagined as a dialogue with the Luxor Obelisk (installed from October 2015 until April 2016 on Place de la Concorde, Paris); or A BEAT on the Eiffel Tower in February 2016.